glomatico/gamdl/README.md

 * `nm3u8dlre`
     * Faster than `ytdlp`
     * Requires FFmpeg
-    * Can be get from here: https://github.com/nilaoda/N_m3u8DL-RE/releases
+    * Can be obtained from here: https://github.com/nilaoda/N_m3u8DL-RE/releases

 ## Music videos quality
 Music videos will be downloaded in the highest quality available by default.
 The available qualities are: